Okwuagbala Uzochukwu Mike P writes about challenges, youth, metallurgy, and insurance. Search his books on Amazon using his name.

 Environmental and Public Health Issues in Nigeria

 The environmental and health standards of Nigeria are in a bad state.
 In 2013, Amnesty International reported that Nigeria experiences hundreds of oil spills per year in the Niger Delta, largely due to pipe erosion, sabotage, and neglect by oil companies.
-Oil spills weaken the micro-organisms and the soil nutrients, and this weakening harms communities who fish and farm the Delta as well as the overall economy.
+Oil spills weaken the microorganisms and the soil nutrients, and this weakening harms communities that fish and farm the Delta as well as the overall economy.
 Littered waste is scattered all over the roads and streets in Nigeria.
 Improperly disposed garbage contributes to the spread of disease.

 The health system in Nigeria does not adequately serve the population.
-The average Nigerian life expectancy is 38.3, according to the World Health Report, one of the lower life expectancy in sub-Saharan Africa.
+The average Nigerian life expectancy is 38.3, according to the World Health Report, one of the lower national life expectancies in sub-Saharan Africa.
 Infant mortality has been on the rise since the 1990s, and the maternal mortality rate is one of the highest in the world.
 The Nigerian health system is poorly funded, and this lack of resources creates a “brain drain”: talented doctors and nurses find jobs in developed countries, leaving Nigerian hospitals in the hands of their less-talented colleagues.
-Within Nigeria, good doctors are dis-proportionally concentrated in cities, leaving rural areas under-served.
+Within Nigeria, good doctors are disproportionally concentrated in cities, leaving rural areas under-served.

 The government needs to play a bigger role in providing proper waste disposal systems and better healthcare, particularly in neglected rural areas.
 Environmentally sustainable disposal practices, like recycling, should be adopted.
 Those who vandalize oil pipelines should be pursued more aggressively and punished for causing oil spills.
 Bush burning must be limited so that the micro-organisms that promote crops output can thrive.
 Hospitals need better funding.
 The state must take steps to keep qualified young doctors in the country, perhaps by giving them more important roles in public health administration.